jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 Business was going well.
 Then 9/11 happened.
 VC capital dried up.
 Joe had a tough time getting developers to invest upfront because they didn't have the money.
 Joe left and consulted for a bunch of small companies.

 After that, he consulted for a few years.
 But Joe grew tired on traveling around.
 Clients were asking Joe to do things that tested against his principles.
 For example, they asked him to move phone numbers around, move money around, and lose trails.
-He sought solice from his brothers and Charlie.
+He sought solace from his brothers and Charlie.
 They reminded him of wanting to start a restaurant or be in food.

 ## Butchershop

 Carmel, Indiana is a progressive city and their mayor wanted to build a city center.
-The mayor asked Joe if he wanted to start a restuarant there.
+The mayor asked Joe if he wanted to start a restaurants there.
 When Joe asked his wife, she objected.
 She told him they have three children, ages 3, 5, and 7, and he wouldn't be there for them at night.
 Joe remembered his friend, Mark Zannoni.
 He was also Italian, and Mark's father owned a butcher shop outside of Chicago.
-Joe asked his wife about a buthcer shop, and she agreed that would be a better choice.
+Joe asked his wife about a butcher shop, and she agreed that would be a better choice.

 <img src="/assets/images/7DOS_Joe_Graphic.png" alt="Joe leaves his suit in the closet and wears a butcher's apron" width="600" />

 They put about a year of work into opening the shop before it opened.
 The first year's return was at a loss, but since then, they've been on the up.
 They're netting a few million a year, and it has become such an integral piece to the community.
 Joe's been at it for 11 years.
 You can find the butcher shop and fish market's website at the end of the article.

-There was an old couple that used to shop at Joe's butchershop weekly.
+There was an old couple that used to shop at Joe's butcher shop weekly.
 They loved talking to Joe and the staff.
 One week, Joe noticed the husband stopped coming.
 The next Saturday, she came in early, right after the opening hour.
 She walks through the entrance, dressed top-to-bottom with a red dress.

 Joe asked the lady where her husband.
 The lady leans over the counter and tells Joe her husband passed away.
 Joe tells her he's sorry to hear, but the lady stops him.